roryshanshan/oilpress-website/docs/fr/about/honors.md

 - **Outstanding Private Enterprise in Shandong Province**
 - **Major Taxpayer in Qingzhou City**

-## Social Responsibility
+## Responsabilité Sociale

-Actively participates in public welfare and has been awarded the title of "Outstanding Corporate Social Responsibility Enterprise".
+Actively participates in public welfare and has been awarded the title of "Outstanding Corporate Responsabilité Sociale Enterprise".